-The Interfraternity Council is a self-governing body representing the 26 member fraternities at the University of Georgia.
-Consisting of two members and the president of each fraternity, the IFC strives to promote excellence in all aspects of fraternity life and academic pursuits.
+The Interfraternity Council is a self-governing body representing the 27 member fraternities and 3,100 men at the University of Georgia.
+Consisting of the president of each fraternity, the IFC Executive Board, and IFC Clerks, the IFC strives to promote excellence in all aspects of fraternity life and academic pursuits.